weisurya/refactoring-playground/ch1/01_starting_point/README.md

 ## 07 - Status: Lots of Nested Functions
 - Page 22-23

+## 08 - Splitting the Phases of Calculation and Formatting
+- Page 24-
+- use `split phase`

 ## Sidenote
 1. A good practice to always call the return value from a function as `result`.
 That way, you always know its role.